Emotional Intelligence, or, what is commonly referred to as EQ has been claimed to be the key to success in life!

 Is EI linked to Personality Traits?

-From a large study of 1584 individuals, Mayer, Salovey, and Caruso (2004) concluded that people who are rated as higher in EI tend to be more agreeable, open and conscientious.
+From a large study of 1584 individuals, Mayer and colleagues (2004) concluded that people who are rated as higher in EI tend to be more agreeable, open and conscientious.

-Furthermore, findings from neuroscience have shown that EI also involves the same brain regions that are implicated in conscientiousness (Barbey, Colom and Grafman, 2014).
+Furthermore, findings from neuroscience have shown that EI also involves the same brain regions that are implicated in conscientiousness (Barbey, Colom, & Grafman, 2014).